nouhoum/ansible-ec2-play/README.md

 ````

 ### provisionPlay
-The `provisionPlay` script runs all of the Ansible scripts necessary to provision Play on the EC2 instances with IDs listed in the `playServers` section in `hosts.ini`.
+The `bin/provisionPlay` script runs all of the Ansible scripts necessary to provision Play on the EC2 instances with IDs listed in the `playServers` section in `hosts.ini`.
 Options are the same as for the `run` script above.

 ### provisionPostgres
-The `provisionPostgres` script runs all of the Ansible scripts necessary to provision Postgres on the EC2 instances with IDs listed in the `postgresServers` section in `hosts.ini`.
+The `bin/provisionPostgres` script runs all of the Ansible scripts necessary to provision Postgres on the EC2 instances with IDs listed in the `postgresServers` section in `hosts.ini`.
 Options are the same as for the `run` script above.

 ## Utility Scripts